DawnDeWaay/tdd-amplify-react/README.md

 }
 ```

 - The final place that we need to remove `localforage` is in the `note.spec.cy.js` Cypress test.
 GraphQL does not provide an equivalent API endpoint to delete all of the notes so we will not be able to simply replace the `localforage.clear()` function call with a GraphQL one.
-In a separate commit we will added the ability to delete notes by `ID` through the UI.
+In a separate commit we will add the ability to delete notes by `ID` through the UI.
 This is a [mutation](https://graphql.org/learn/queries/#mutations) that GraphQL provides.
 But for now we will just remove the clean up in the Cypress test.

 ```js
 describe('Note Capture', () => {